 Tempered energy prices and the economic downturn have dampened Transocean's earnings, though the company has managed to maintain high free cash flow by cutting back on capital expenditures.
-(2010's earnings were also hurt by a large asset writedown.)
+(2010's and the past 12 months' earnings were also hurt by a large asset writedown.)

 2. Return on equity and debt